 A pulmonary embolism is when a blood clot reaches the lungs causing shortness of breath, chest pains, fainting and other symptoms.
-If this blocks oxygen entering the lungs for too long, a pulmonary embolism can easily prove fatal.
+If this blocks oxygen from entering the lungs for too long, a pulmonary embolism can easily prove fatal.

-Post-Phlebitic Syndrome (post thrombotic syndrome)
+Post-Phlebitic Syndrome (post-thrombotic syndrome)

 Damage caused by DVT can reduce the flow of blood to the affected area, known as Post-Phlebitic Syndrome or Post-Thrombotic Syndrome, which can lead to persistent swelling of the legs, development of leg ulcers, discolouring of the leg, and other ongoing, painful symptoms.

 In severe cases or when not treated quickly enough, DVT can also result in the need for amputation of the affected limb, or the development of long-term conditions like varicose veins.